-The level 3 smoking cessation service is designed to provide patients with a comprehensive support and treatment service to help them stop smoking over a 12-week programme, involving eight consultations with an accredited pharmacist.
+The level 3 smoking cessation service is designed to provide patients with a comprehensive support and treatment service to help them stop smoking over a 12 week programme, involving eight consultations with an accredited pharmacist.

-83 contractors were commissioned to provide this service in 2020/21, and 86 are commissioned to provide it in 2021/22 as of August 2021.
+83 contractors are commissioned to provide this service in 2020/21, and 53 have provided it at the time this document was drafted.